Walter de la Mare: Life

+Profile

 Come Hither

 Come Hither is an anthology edited by de la Mare, mostly of poems, but with some prose.
 It has a frame story and can be read on several levels.
 It was first published in 1923 and was a success; further editions have followed.
 It includes a selection of poems by the leading Georgian poets (from de la Mare's perspective).

 Supernaturalism

-De la Mare was a notable writer of ghost stories.
-His collections Eight Tales, The Riddle and Other Stories, The Connoisseur and Other Stories, On the Edge and The Wind Blows Over contain several ghost stories each.
+De la Mare was, notably, a writer of ghost stories.
+His collections Eight Tales, The Riddle and Other Stories, The Connoisseur and Other Stories, On the Edge and The Wind Blows Over each contain several ghost stories.

-De la Mare's supernatural horror writings were favourites of H. P. Lovecraft, who in his classic study Supernatural Horror in Literature remarked that "he is able to put into his occasional fear-studies a keen potency which only a rare master can achieve", especially praising his short stories "Seaton's Aunt", "The Tree", "Out of the Deep", "Mr Kempe", "A Recluse" and "All Hallows", along with his novel The Return.
+De la Mare's supernatural horror writings were favourites of H. P. Lovecraft, who in his comprehensive study Supernatural Horror in Literature said that de la Mare "is able to put into his occasional fear-studies a keen potency which only a rare master can achieve".
+Lovecraft singled out for praise de la Mare's short stories "Seaton's Aunt", "The Tree", "Out of the Deep", "Mr Kempe", "A Recluse" and "All Hallows", along with his novel The Return.

 Gary William Crawford has described de la Mare's supernatural fiction for adults as being "among the finest to appear in the first half of this century", whilst noting the disparity between the high quality and low quantity of de la Mare's mature horror stories.
 Other notable de la Mare ghost/horror stories are "A:B:O", "Crewe", "The Green Room" and "Winter".

-Several later writers of supernatural fiction, including Robert Aickman, Ramsey Campbell, David A. McIntee and Reggie Oliver, have cited de la Mare's ghost stories as highly inspirational.
-The horror scholar S. T. Joshi has said that de la Mare's supernatural fiction "should always have an audience that will shudder apprehensively at its horror and be moved to somber reflection by its pensive philosophy".
+A number of later writers of supernatural fiction have cited de la Mare's ghost stories as inspirational, including Robert Aickman, Ramsey Campbell, David A. McIntee and Reggie Oliver.
+Horror fiction scholar S. T. Joshi has said that de la Mare's supernatural fiction "should always have an audience that will shudder apprehensively at its horror and be moved to somber reflection by its pensive philosophy".

+Children's literature

 For children de la Mare wrote the fairy tale The Three Mulla Mulgars (1910, later retitled The Three Royal Monkeys), praised by the literary historian Julia Briggs as a "neglected masterpiece" and by the critic Brian Stableford as a "classic animal fantasy".
-Richard Adams said it was his favourite novel.
+Richard Adams described it as his favourite novel.

-Joan Aiken cited some of his short stories, such as "The Almond Tree" and "Sambo and the Snow Mountains", for their sometimes unexplained quality, which she also employed in her own work.
+Joan Aiken cited some of de la Mare's short stories, such as "The Almond Tree" and "Sambo and the Snow Mountains", for their sometimes unexplained quality, which she also employed in her own work.

-De la Mare wrote two supernatural novels, Henry Brocken (1904) and The Return (1910).
-His poem "The Ghost Chase" appeared in Punch for 26 March 1941 and was illustrated by Rowland Emett.